NPS and eNPS: A quick history

-How often should a company do eNPS?
+How often should a company measure eNPS?

 No more frequently than every 3 months.
 This helps to remove the noise and fluctuations we mentioned before that can arise when measuring employee happiness.

-If you do it any less frequently, say once a year, you risk over-smoothing your data and not being able to pull out proper insights.
+If you measure it any less frequently, say once a year, you risk over-smoothing your data and not being able to pull out proper insights.
 We recommend doing eNPS quarterly as it’s aligned with natural business cadences and reporting periods.